Prelude to the Russian invasion of Ukraine: Background

-Putin's close adviser Nikolai Patrushev was a leading figure behind Russia's updated national security strategy, published in May 2021.
+In Russia, Putin's close adviser Nikolai Patrushev was a leading figure in updating the country's national security strategy, published in May 2021.
 It states that Russia may use "forceful methods" to "thwart or avert unfriendly actions that threaten the sovereignty and territorial integrity of the Russian Federation."
+Russia has said that a possible Ukrainian accession to NATO and NATO enlargement in general threaten its national security.
+In turn, Ukraine and other European countries neighboring Russia have accused Putin of attempting to restore the Russian Empire/Soviet Union and of pursuing aggressive militaristic policies.